 The short answer is maybe.
 The long answer is a little more complicated.

-However, some doctors — like Richard Bernstein, MD, who manages his own type 1 diabetes with a very low carb approach[*] — believe that ketogenic diets can help prevent blood sugar levels from spiking as greatly.
+However, some doctors, like Richard Bernstein, MD, who manages his own Type 1 diabetes with a very low carb approach, believe that ketogenic diets can help prevent blood sugar levels from spiking[*].

 Unfortunately, there aren’t any notable studies that prove the efficacy of the ketogenic diet with Type 1 diabetes.
 Definitely speak with your physician before altering your diabetes care plan.

-- Promoting weight loss
+- Promoting healthy weight loss

 - Improving insulin sensitivity